dilovanmatini/query-builder/README.md

 echo $user->name;
 ```

 > In Laravel, the connection detects automatically.
+You don't need to set it.

 Using Database Credentials: